 CSTI is an applied policy research unit exploring what makes national innovation systems effective at translating new science and engineering ideas into novel technologies and emerging industries.
 Research projects are designed to support the evidence needs of Science, Technology & Innovation (STI) policymakers, in particular those officials in public research agencies who are responsible for programme design, portfolio management and strategy development.
 The CSTI research agenda is shaped in collaboration with policy and research agency partners.

-CSTI’s research projects are organised within five closely integrated research themes.
+CSTI’s research projects are organised within six closely integrated research themes.

 Exploring the contribution of public research & higher education organisations to technological and industrial change, and economic development.

 Characterisation of enabling technologies, production technologies and processes, value chain systems; and associated industrial/innovation capabilities and competences.

 Innovation system functions-based approaches to mapping emerging technology dynamics and practical foresight-related analyses for policy and research strategy development.

 Investigating the practices, processes, and techniques of foresight exercises and of (public) technology strategy development; both of which inform policy development and are themselves policy development tools.

 Exploring the role of evolving innovation system institutions (in particular standardisation and regulatory activities) on the emergence of new technologies and industries.